Monday, May 26, 2025

 1. Tailor Risk Exposure: Different volatility regimes require different trading strategies and risk appetites.

 · Very Low/Low Volatility (VIX < 25th percentile): In these periods, the market is typically calm, and trends are more likely to persist.
-Strategic traders might favor long positions in strong trending stocks or even consider selling near term out-of-the-money options to collect premiums, as sudden sharp moves are less probable.
+Strategic traders might favor long positions in strongly trending stocks or even consider selling near-term out-of-the-money options to collect premiums, since sudden, sharp moves are less likely.

 · Neutral Volatility (VIX 25th-75th percentile): This is the "normal" market environment.
 Strategic traders can employ a broader range of strategies but should remain mindful of potential shifts.
 They might look for stocks with clear technical patterns or strong fundamental catalysts.